derekbrokeit/tssh/README.md

   you disconnect, it will automatically free up your port (e.g. 7070 or whatever you set it) when you are done.

-        # note, we cna actually use smaller parts of the name as long as it is unique
+        # note, we can actually use smaller parts of the name as long as it is unique
         $ tssh remote
         tssh: remote
             tunnel -> remote_server